MatthiasKauzmann/spring-ldap-tokenGroups/README.md

 tokenGroups is a list of byte arrays.
 List entries contain the ```objectSid``` of both direct and indirect (transient) authorities/memberships an user or group has.
 So if I was a member of 20 groups in my workplace my ```memberOf``` attribute in AD would have a count of 20.
 But if these groups were also members in some other groups - let's say in 10 - I'd have a total count of 30 (adding my indirect/transient memberships which is not displayed by the memberOf-attribute).
 This piece of information is hard to get!
 Trust me.
 :point_up:

 There's no method called getTokenGroups(), not in Java or elsewhere.
-A collegue of mine who's a .NET-developer told me that there's a method called refreshCache() in C#.
+A colleague of mine who's a .NET-developer told me that there's a method called refreshCache() in C#.
 It refreshes AD's property cache which is key to get tokenGroups since the operation of gathering tokenGroups exceeds AD's short living cache: by the time AD has gathered one's tokenGroups it has already forgotten whose tokenGroups it was :laughing: Nevertheless, .NET-developers do also need to implement a getTokenGroups()-method.